IATI/register-your-data-api/README.md

  Product  | IATI Register Your Data (API)
 --- | ---
 Description | The Register Your Data product is an API and web app design to make write changes into the new IATI Registry.
+This repository contains a FastAPI application
 Website | None
 Related |
 Documentation | Rest of README.md
 Technical Issues | [GitHub issues page](https://github.com/IATI/register-your-data-api/issues)
 Support | [IATI Support Website](https://iatistandard.org/en/guidance/get-support/)